 The conclusion Teller draws is that contrary to what van Fraassen claims, what is observable extends beyond what members of our epistemic community can observe unaided by measuring instruments.
 What is observable minimally also includes the objects viewed through optical microscopes, as well as other objects whose observation is similarly unmediated by interpretation (132–134).

-That, however, is not true of the objects — the paramecia, say — that are purportedly being observed through the microscope.
+That, however, is not true of the objects—the paramecia, say—that are purportedly being observed through the microscope.
 Because the paramecia are not directly observable without instruments, we can only hypothesize that there are objects being observed for which the invariant geometric relations hold.
-It is possible for us, then, to maintain an agnosticism about the paramecia that we can't about the tree (160).
-We can regard our observations via the microscope as we regard our observations of rainbows — namely, as observations of phenomena that are public (even capable of being captured by photographic equipment) without at the same time being observations of some existent object (162).
+It is possible for us, then, to maintain an agnosticism about the paramecia that we can’t about the tree (160).
+We can regard our observations via the microscope the same way we regard our observations of rainbows—namely, as observations of phenomena that are public (even capable of being captured by photographic equipment) without at the same time being observations of some existent object (162).
 (We say that the rainbow is not an actual physical object because it does not participate in the invariant geometric relations we expect of actual physical objects: “If the rainbow were a thing, the various observations and photos would all locate it in the same place in space, at any given time” (157) ).

 According to the constructive empiricist, “there is no purely epistemic warrant for going beyond our evidence” (van Fraassen 2007, 343).
 But then why does the constructive empiricist hold that the aim of science involves going beyond our evidence?
 Empiricism wants to be epistemically modest, but belief that a theory is empirically adequate goes well beyond the deliverances of experience.
 Hence, one can object to constructive empiricism by suggesting that it is not sufficiently epistemically modest: the doctrine that the aim of science is truth about what is observable should be replaced with the doctrine that the aim of science is truth about what’s actually been observed.
 (For versions of this criticism, see for example Gutting 1985, Railton 1990, Rosen 1994, and Alspector-Kelly 2001.)